tareqhi/Cricket-Analysis/README.md

 6. Most Sixes
 7. Most Fours
 8. Most Fifties
-9. More to implement in future...
+9. More to implement in the future...

 ## 🖇️ **Web Scrapping**